edwinm/snippets/README.md

 nav | Page and site navigation with links aside | Content that's supplementary to the main content

+You can add an `aria-label` attribute to describe the section.

 ## Box sizing